Who Is Liable For a Dog Attack?

 What Can Be Done?

-In most cases, a settlement may be available from the insurance company of the dog owner; accordingly, if you are injured by a dog bite or dog attack, or by any domestic animal owned by another person, contact SPPC and DefendCharges.ca to discuss your rights.
+In most cases, a settlement may be available from the insurance company of the dog owner; accordingly, if you are injured by a dog bite or dog attack, or by any domestic animal owned by another person, contact DefendCharges.ca to discuss your rights.

 A dog owner is strictly liable for a dog bite or dog attack.
 Strict liability imposes liability upon the dog owner without the need of negligent conduct by the dog owner.
 Simply said, the dog owner is liable just by being the owner.
 However, such is without saying that the victim is without need to prove the extent of harm for which the dog owner should be held liable.
 Furthermore, a dog owner is with a right to minimize liability by proving contributory negligence by the victim such as where the victim provoked the attack or otherwise caused or contributed to the attack.Learn More About